 It's smart, too

 The B9 comes with LG’s Magic Remote gesture controller which offers a compact and easy way to navigate the menus and settings.
 Naturally, the system is fitted with all the obvious apps like Prime Video, Netflix and the catch-up services but there’s also the tricky but important ones to find like Now TV for pay-per-view access to all of Sky’s content and the Apple TV+ app for Apple’s huge 4K HDR film and TV library.

-What to consider when buying the best TV
+What should I consider when looking for the best TV?

 Choosing the best TV for you and the family, but not sure where to start?
 The single biggest decision you'll have to make (other than agreeing on budget) is between buying a conventional LCD TV (also occasionally referred to as LED TVs) and an OLED TV.